Manage Intelligent Capture

 In the Device 360 window, click Intelligent Capture at the top-right corner.

-The Intelligent Capture: AP Name window is displayed.
+The Intelligent Capture: AP Name window appears.

 Attention